Princeton is known for intellectual rigor and the CJL is known for its national award-winning Jewish educational programs.

 Some of our recent Fellowships include:

-In the past, some popular classes have included ‘Lunch and Learn’ with free Chinese food.
+In the past, some popular classes have included ‘Lunch and Learn’ with free Sushi and Chinese food.
 Some of the topics discussed included: The Philosophy of Jewish Law, Sfardi Intellectual History, Rabbinic Stories and more.